selivan/thinclient/docs/INTERNALS.md

 Apparmor is removed, because it's profiles are not compatible with root FS mounted with Overlayfs.

 ## Debug

-To look what's happening, helper scripts `extract-initrd.sh` and `extract-rootfs.sh` may be usen to extract generate initrd and rootfs to `unpacked-initrd` and `unpacked-rootfs` directories.
+To look inside what you have built, helper scripts `extract-initrd.sh` and `extract-rootfs.sh` may be usen to extract generate initrd and rootfs to `unpacked-initrd` and `unpacked-rootfs` directories.

 To get inside initrd shell, you may use boot parameter `initrddebug=y`.